hslmith/vpc-ta-lab-202208/README.md

 	Operating System: Ubuntu 20.04
 	Profile: Default is OK
 	Choose the SSH Key created above
-	User Data: Copy and paster the the [user data](instance-user-data) file provided in github
+	User Data: Copy and paste the the [user data] (instance-user-data) file provided in github

 	Scroll down to Networking Section
 	Select you VPC you created in earlier step

 	Double check your parameters
 		Click ‘Create Virtual Server’